nittinkuku/DSALGO/src/main/java/org/swanix/tutorials/Kafka.md

 Topic is a particular stream of data.
 It is similar to a table in database.
 You can have as many topics as you want.
 #####Partition
 Topics are split in partitions.
 Each partition is ordered and each message within a partition gets an incremental id, called offsets.
-Data is pushed to a topic and not to a partition.Data is assigned randomly to a partition unless a key is provided.
+Data is pushed to a topic and not to a partition.
+Data is assigned randomly to a partition unless a key is provided.
 #####Replication
 Topic should have a replication > 1 (usually between 2 and 3).
 This way is a broker is down  and another broker can serve the data
 #####Leader